federicoviceconti/showcase_flutter_state_management/lib/mobx/environment/README.md

   - On the codegen library is used the annotation on the `@action` method
 - derivations:
   - computed: manipulate store properties to returns a value when they change
-    - On the codegen library is used the annotation on the `@action` property
+    - On the codegen library is used the annotation on the `@computed` property
   - reactions `autorun`, `when`, `reaction`: track an observable and run when the state change

 Following an example of usage for a counter app: